Required Criteria for Education Benefits

 Paperwork must be submitted each academic term.

-- Education Benefits Program for Dependent Children at Other Institutions Form
+- Education Benefit Request Form for Dependent Children Attending Other Institutions (via DocuSign)

-- Copy of the employee’s most recent Form 1040 U.S. Individual Income Tax Return (listing the student as a dependent son or daughter)
+- Copy of the employee’s most recent Form 1040 U.S. Individual Income Tax Return, listing the student as a dependent

-- Copy of the college/university’s bill for the academic term being requested
+- Copy of the institution's (college/university) bill for the academic term being requested